Skip to content

 Function Parameters Description

-read_file path Read a text file.
-Returns up to 80,000 characters.
+read_file path, startLine (default 1), maxLines (optional) Read a text file.
+Returns up to Security.ReadFileSizeLimit characters (default 20,000).
+Larger files are truncated with a notice.
 Rejects binary files.

 list_files directory, pattern (default "*") List files matching a glob pattern.
 Returns up to 500 results.